-In our opinion, while Care should be taken for territories having limited OSM data available (which is not the case in this study since all cities used in this work have a higher building fraction in OSM than in BDT).
+Care should be taken for territories having limited OSM data available (which is not the case in this study since all cities used in this work have a higher building fraction in OSM than in BDT).
 In this case the first step before applying our work would be to contribute to OSM and fill the gap in the study area.
-In our opinion, aside this issue, the data set resulting from the optimized Random Forest model is far from being perfect, it could be useful for climate analysis (even thought the model is far from being perfect).
+In our opinion, aside this issue, the data set resulting from the optimized

+- 300 Random Forest could be useful for climate analysis (even thought the model is far from being perfect).
 We recommend a prior evaluation of what could be the effect of using the output of the RF model compared with the reference data usually employed by urban climate researchers.
 While we do not expect major differences when applied with parametric urban climate models at city scale, the spatial error might be quite high at neighborhood scale.
-Thus, for researchers and practitioners willing to use Geoclimate at a finer scale (for example to automatically download land-type and land-use information for explicit modelling purpose), we recommend to contribute to the OSM project first.
+Thus, for researchers and practitioners willing to use Geoclimate at a finer scale (for example to automatically download land-type and land-use information for explicit modelling - 305 purpose), we recommend to contribute to the OSM project first.
 Specify the height of the most important buildings of their studying area in OSM can be done before running Geoclimate.
 At the end of the day, they contribute to the improvement of the OSM data and they can freely take benefit from the Geoclimate tool.
 Concerning the building height modelling, the work may be continued by: